 How My Life and Perspective Changed

 I am so grateful to have my PICC Line as a part of my body.
 Her name is Plantain, and she has profoundly changed my life.
 I got her in May and have been doing saline infusions multiple times a week, and I feel amazing!
 Don't get me wrong I still have days of nausea, neck pain, back pain, fatigue, and my immune is compromised and easily bothered.
 Still, with the help and support of IV fluids, I have gone from bedridden to now walking thirty minutes -one hour in nature every day, cooking, cleaning, doing my hair, gardening, and feeling my life force again with symptoms are a lot less severe.
-I do miss dancing and running around, which are things I can't do with my PICC Line, but I am finding other ways to move while I contemplate what getting a port might afford me in the long term.
+I do miss dancing and running around, which are things I can't do with my PICC Line, but I am finding other ways to move with my PICC line cover while I contemplate what getting a port might afford me in the long term.

 It has certainly been a journey, and I am changed because of it.
 I am certainly not the person I was.
 I have adapted these sweet medical technologies into my life and body as a queer, black, Afrofuturist, intuitive, herbalist that now has superpowers I would never have imagined receiving.
 I am uncertain of what the future holds as if there is one thing I have learned: life is just that constant change.
 Having been so close to death, I feel such praise and grief of just being alive.
 Praise that life is so freaking beautiful and pain that it all won't last, including ourselves.
 I am here for the present drinking in every sweet, tender, hard, heavy, joyful, confusing, paradoxical experience I can while being on this planet!